nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a specific goods item tied to a supplier.
 All fields are required for this command.

-Format: `addgoods gn/GOODS_NAME q/QUANTITY p/PRICE c/CATEGORY pd/PROCUREMENT_DATE ad/ARRIVAL DATE n/SUPPLIER_NAME`
+Format: `addgoods gn/GOODS_NAME q/QUANTITY p/PRICE c/CATEGORY pd/PROCUREMENT_DATE ad/ARRIVAL_DATE n/SUPPLIER_NAME`

 Examples:

 * `addgoods gn/Gardenia Milk Bread q/2 p/5 c/CONSUMABLES pd/2024-08-08 11:00 ad/2024-11-11 11:00 n/Alex Yeoh` will add goods of name `Gardenia Milk Bread` that belongs to the supplier `Alex Yeoh`.

-Note: The goods category of goods will be reflected on the supplier as a tag.
-For instance, if a supplier has a goods which has a goods category of `CONSUMABLES`, a `CONSUMABLES` tag will be added to the supplier (visually).
+Note: The goods category of goods will also be reflected on the supplier as a tag.
+For instance, if a supplier has a goods which has a goods category of `CONSUMABLES`, a `CONSUMABLES` tag will be added to the supplier (only visually).
 The tag information of the supplier remains as it is.

 ### Deletion of Goods : `deletegoods`